NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Backup:** practice of keeping additional copies of your research data in a separate physical or cloud locations from your files in storage.
 * **Code-based data processing & analysis:** giving instructions to a computer to convert raw data to machine-readable form and subsequently reusing them in order to discover useful information, inform conclusions and support decision-making.
 * **Custom code & scripts:** text-based commands used via a command-line interface.
+* **Data anonymization:** processing of personal data where direct and indirect personal identifiers are completely and irreversibly removed.
 * **Data interoperability:** ability of a dataset to work with other datasets or systems without special effort on the part of the user.
 * **Data Management Plan (DMP):** formal and living document to describe the data, their generation and processing during the project, as well as how the data and research results will be archived afterwards to remain available, usable and comprehensible.
+* **Data pseudonymization:** processing of personal data where the majority of identifying fields are replaced by pseudonyms (i.e. artificial identifiers).
 * **Data repository:** location where digital (and physical) objects are stored and documented, and which enable the separate publication and archiving of these objects.
 Data access can be either open or restricted to a group of users.
 * **Digital preservation:** act of ensuring continued findability and access to digital material and maintaining it independently understandable and reusable by a designated community, and with evidence supporting its authenticity, for as long as necessary.
 * **Dublin Core:** domain-agnostic, basic, widely used metadata standard.